AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Experiment Results

 In the following experiments, we use GPU during training by default.

-Synthetic data at density = 0.5

-Average over 30 runs.
+We

 |Maxcut |Gurobi, (1 h)| Gurobi, (5 h) | Gurobi, (10 h) | Ours|improvement |
 |-------|------|----| ---- |---- |--|